Buying from business premises - on-premises contracts explained

 - sales contracts.
 Contracts for the sale of goods (such as household goods) and contracts for the supply of goods with services (such as mobile phones with airtime or a central heating system)

 - service contracts.
-Contracts for the supply of services only (such as soft-play centres)
+Contracts for the supply of services only (such as carpet cleaning)

 - digital content.
 Contracts for data that is produced and supplied in a digital form (such as music or film downloads)